Home

 #Lake #Powell #Glen #Canyon #Dam #water #launch #delayed #due #drought

-Water levels are at a historic low at Lake Powell on April 5, 2022 in Page, Arizona.
+Water ranges are at a historic low at Lake Powell on April 5, 2022 in Page, Arizona.

-Rj Sangosti| Medianews Group | The Denver Put up through Getty Images
+Rj Sangosti| Medianews Group | The Denver Submit through Getty Photos

-In April, federal water managers warned the seven states that draw from the Colorado River that the federal government was contemplating taking emergency motion to deal with declining water ranges at Lake Powell.
+In April, federal water managers warned the seven states that draw from the Colorado River that the government was contemplating taking emergency motion to deal with declining water ranges at Lake Powell.

-Later that month, representatives from the states despatched a letter to the Interior agreeing with the proposal and requesting that short-term reductions in releases from Lake Powell be applied with out triggering additional water cuts in any of the states.
+Later that month, representatives from the states despatched a letter to the Inside agreeing with the proposal and requesting that temporary reductions in releases from Lake Powell be carried out without triggering additional water cuts in any of the states.

 Quelle: www.cnbc.com